kyamagu/mexopencv/README.markdown

 the library.
 Or, you need to replace dll files in the OpenCV package with newly built files.

+To remove built binaries, use the following command.

+    >> cv.make('clean')

 ### Missing stdint.h in Visual Studio 2008

 Visual Studio 2008 or earlier does not comply C99 standard and lacks `stdint.h`